KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

   SHA2-512SUMS    GNU-style SHA512 sums
   SHA2-256SUMS    GNU-style SHA256 sums

 DEPENDENCIES

 Python versions 3.6+ (CPython and PyPy) are supported.
 Other versions and implementations may or may not work correctly.

-While all the other dependancies are optional, ffmpeg and ffprobe are highly recommended * FFMPEG and FFPROBE - Required for merging seperate video and audio files as well as for various post-processing tasks.
+While all the other dependencies are optional, ffmpeg and ffprobe are highly recommended

+-   FFMPEG and FFPROBE - Required for merging separate video and audio files as well as for various post-processing tasks.
+License depends on the build
-Licence depends on the build * MUTAGEN - For embedding thumbnail in certain formats.
-Licenced under GPLv2+ * PYCRYPTODOMEX - For decrypting AES-128 HLS streams and various other data.
-Licenced under BSD2 * WEBSOCKETS - For downloading over websocket.
-Licenced under BSD3 * KEYRING - For decrypting cookies of chromium-based browsers on Linux.
+-   MUTAGEN - For embedding thumbnail in certain formats.
+Licensed under GPLv2+
+-   PYCRYPTODOMEX - For decrypting AES-128 HLS streams and various other data.
+Licensed under BSD2
+-   WEBSOCKETS - For downloading over websocket.
+Licensed under BSD3
+-   SECRETSTORAGE - For accessing the Gnome keyring while decrypting cookies of Chromium-based browsers on Linux.
+Licensed under BSD
+-   ATOMICPARSLEY - For embedding thumbnail in mp4/m4a if mutagen/ffmpeg
+    cannot.
+Licensed under GPLv2+
+-   BROTLI or BROTLICFFI - Brotli content encoding support.
+Both licensed under MIT 1 2
-Licenced under MIT * ATOMICPARSLEY - For embedding thumbnail in mp4/m4a if mutagen is not present.
-Licenced under GPLv2+ * RTMPDUMP - For downloading rtmp streams. ffmpeg will be used as a fallback.
-Licenced under GPLv2+ * MPLAYER or MPV - For downloading rstp streams. ffmpeg will be used as a fallback.
-Licenced under GPLv2+ * PHANTOMJS - Used in extractors where javascript needs to be run.
-Licenced under BSD3 * SPONSKRUB - For using the now DEPRECATED sponskrub options.
-Licenced under GPLv3+ * Any external downloader that you want to use with --downloader
+-   RTMPDUMP - For downloading rtmp streams. ffmpeg will be used as a fallback.
+Licensed under GPLv2+
+-   MPLAYER or MPV - For downloading rstp streams. ffmpeg will be used as a fallback.
+Licensed under GPLv2+
+-   PHANTOMJS - Used in extractors where javascript needs to be run.
+    Licensed under BSD3
+-   SPONSKRUB - For using the now DEPRECATED sponskrub options.
+Licensed under GPLv3+
+-   Any external downloader that you want to use with --downloader

 To use or redistribute the dependencies, you must agree to their respective licensing terms.

-The windows releases are already built with the python interpreter, mutagen, pycryptodomex and websockets included.
+The Windows and MacOS standalone release binaries are already built with the python interpreter, mutagen, pycryptodomex and websockets included.

 NOTE: There are some regressions in newer ffmpeg versions that causes various issues when used alongside yt-dlp.
-Since ffmpeg is such an important dependancy, we provide custom builds with patches for these issues at yt-dlp/FFmpeg-Builds.
-See the readme for details on the specifc issues solved by these builds
+Since ffmpeg is such an important dependency, we provide custom builds with patches for these issues at yt-dlp/FFmpeg-Builds.
+See the readme for details on the specific issues solved by these builds

 COMPILE

-FOR WINDOWS: To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets).
+FOR WINDOWS: To build the Windows executable, you must have pyinstaller (and any of yt-dlp's optional dependencies if needed).
 Once you have all the necessary dependencies installed, (optionally) build lazy extractors using devscripts/make_lazy_extractors.py, and then just run pyinst.py.
 The executable will be built for the same architecture (32/64 bit) as